 Credit Hours/Course Work | English Course Offerings

-Non-thesis: 30 hours of course work beyond the B.A., including courses in the teaching of writing, research methods and literary theory, and a comprehensive exam.
+Non-thesis: 30 hours of course work beyond the B.A., including courses in the teaching of writing, research methods, and literary theory, as well as a comprehensive exam.

 Thesis: 24 hours of course work beyond the B.A. and six hours of thesis course work for 30 total hours, plus a comprehensive exam.